The Black Dahlia murder site

 Florentine Gardens nightclub

-Short lived in an apartment behind the Florentine Gardens nightclub on Hollywood Boulevard.
+Short did not have a permanent residence.
+One of her previous addresses was an apartment behind the Florentine Gardens nightclub on Hollywood Boulevard.
+She had recently worked as a waitress but was unemployed at the time of her death.
 Although she reportedly had aspirations of becoming an actress, there was no record of her applying for any roles.
-At the time of her death, she had been working as a waitress.

 Google Maps shortcut